-The key elements of each skill - and the type of experience that will help trainees to develop that skill - are specified in the Practice Skills Standards.

-Trainees develop the skills through a mixture of the following activities:
+The key elements of each skill - and the type of experience through which RSLs demonstrate that skill - are specified in the Professional Skills Standards.
+RSLs must develop and demonstrate the skills by undertaking the following activities:

 - completing work and tasks by themselves

 - assisting others

-- observing experienced practitioners.
+- observing solicitors.